elileinkram/_feedstack_web/README.md

 We use these classes to derive a ranking for the post so that it knows how high it should show in the feed.
 You can calculate the ranking of the post by accessing the object properties.

-The code must be written inside the [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking) function.
+The code must be written with the same boilerplate as [computeRanking](https://github.com/elijahleinkram/feed-samples/edit/master/ranking/computeRanking).
 Else, it will not work.

 # Rules